bitpaket/docs/api/objects.md

 Move operation can be set to overwrite so that any target found will be replaced with source.

-> Attention!
-Any overwritten object will be permamently deleted including previous versions
+> **Attention!**  Any overwritten object will be permamently deleted including previous versions

 ## DELETE Operation

 Delete operation requires **SECRET KEY**.
 Without secret key provided, termination will not be possible.

-> Note: It's recommended to keep DELETE requests in backend system and not expose to end users.
+> **Note**: It's recommended to keep DELETE requests in backend system and not expose to end users.